KrishanBhasin/security-advice/index.md

 If you can remember your password, it is likely not strong enough.

 Any clever scheme you use to remember your passwords can be cracked within minutes by modern techniques.
-Pick truly random passwords instead, and save them in a password manager like LastPAss.
+Pick truly random passwords instead, and save them in a password manager like LastPass.

-Move all your critical account passwords (email/facebook/twitter/etc.) to 1password stored/generated ones.
+Move all your critical account passwords (email/Facebook/Twitter/etc.) to LastPass stored/generated ones.
 Progressively move other accounts over to 1password as you log in to them naturally.

 ## Laptop